cahute/cahute/docs/references/cmake.rst

     .. note::

-        As described `in the CMake package guidelines
+        As described `in the CMake package guidelines for Archlinux
         <CMake Release undesired behaviour_>`_, CMake automatically
         forces ``-O3`` when ``Release`` is selected.
         Cahute overrides this with ``-O2`` instead.